aihpi/workshop-getting-started/windows-setup.md

 5. Try sending a message to test the complete setup (e.g., "What's the capital of France?")
 6. Go to `http://localhost:8000/docs` - you should see the API documentation

 **Note**: If you see "Backend Disconnected" or chat errors, ensure the model download completed successfully.
-You can check available models with `docker compose exec aisc-ollama ollama list`.
+You can check available models with `docker compose exec workshop-ollama ollama list`.

 ### Stop the Application